gghidoli/flatlogs/src/tests/from_MagAOX/README.md

   when appropriate.
 The caveat to this is that the order in which those names appear MUST correspond between the two files.

 - This script detects a 'base' type if it does not have eventCode and defaultLevel in the .hpp file.
 It is noted in these log types that they cannot be used directly.
 The base types found are:
     - empty_log
     - flatbuffer_log
-    - software_log
+    - software_log**
     - string_log
     - saving_state_change (not explicitly noted, but inferred)

   It is assumed that these base types do not explicitly require tests, but will be tested through their children types.

+  **software_log is a special case since the base type is contained in the same file as its child types.
+The template uses LOG_NOTICE for all software logs.

 - Tables can be nested in the root-type table in .fbs files.
 However, the sub-tables must be must be defined before the _fb table definition.
 See telem_stdcam.fbs for a working example.
 It is expected that the title of the root-type table has the suffix '_fb'.

-- The `generated_tests` folder will be deleted with `make really_clean`.
+- The `generated_tests` folder will be deleted in addition to the default `clean`` target with `make really_clean`.

 - If field types of the .fbs file and the .hpp file don't match exactly, then the generator will use the .hpp field names in the generator.
 This is only